Visual Question Answering and Dialog Workshop

 Submission Deadline: May 14, 2020 23:59:59 GMT ()

 There will be four tracks in the Visual Question Answering Challenge this year.

 The second goal of this workshop is to continue to bring together researchers interested in visually-grounded question answering, dialog systems, and language in general to share state-of-the-art approaches, best practices, and future directions in multi-modal AI.
 In addition to invited talks from established researchers, we invite submissions of extended abstracts of at most 2 pages describing work in the relevant areas including: Visual Question Answering, Visual Dialog, (Textual) Question Answering, (Textual) Dialog Systems, Commonsense knowledge, Vision + Language, etc. The submissions are not specific to any challenge track.
 All accepted abstracts will be presented as posters at the workshop to disseminate ideas.
 The workshop is on June 14, 2020, at the IEEE Conference on Computer Vision and Pattern Recognition, 2020.

 University of Texas at Austin

 Allen Institute for Artificial Intelligence

-We invite submissions of extended abstracts of at most 2 pages describing work in areas such as: Visual Question Answering, Visual Dialog, (Textual) Question Answering, (Textual) Dialog Systems, Commonsense knowledge, Video Question Answering, Video Dialog, Vision + Language, and Vision + Language + Action (Embodied Agents).
+We invite submissions of extended abstracts of at most 2 pages (excluding references) describing work in areas such as: Visual Question Answering, Visual Dialog, (Textual) Question Answering, (Textual) Dialog Systems, Commonsense knowledge, Video Question Answering, Video Dialog, Vision + Language, and Vision + Language + Action (Embodied Agents).
 Accepted submissions will be presented as posters at the workshop.
 The extended abstract should follow the CVPR formatting guidelines and be emailed as a single PDF to the email id mentioned below.

 We encourage submissions of relevant work that has been previously published, or is to be presented at the main conference.
 The accepted abstracts will not appear in the official IEEE proceedings.